 Fur – From “fur farms,” where animals are caged and experience extreme distress from being confined.
 They are killed through anal, and sometimes vaginal, electrocution, so as to keep the fur in tact.
 100 chinchillas, 60 minks, or 10 to 24 foxes are required for 1 full-length fur coat

 Leather – From cows in India and China, where there are no animal welfare regulations.
 Animals used for leather are confined on filthy factory farms, dehorned and castrated without anesthetization.
 On the way to the slaughterhouse, they are crowded onto trucks and subjected to all manner of weather extremes.
 They may not be stunned properly before being skinned

 For most of my life, I wore leather, wool, and down because I simply didn’t know any better.
 Once I learned the facts about how exploited animals were treated, however, I made a commitment to myself that I would find vegan alternatives to these materials.
-You can make this commitment as well.

 Vegan outerwear options

 With its variety of high quality and fashionable vegan jackets and coats, Vaute Couture is trailblazing the movement for eco-friendly and vegan clothing.
 Vaute Couture sells beautiful coats and jackets that will last a long time, and in buying their coats you will be supporting a self-funded independent label that is passionate about animal rights.

 Barbour makes waxed canvas utility jackets that are excellent quality and perfect for crisp 50-60 degree weather.
 They come with big pockets that make carrying a bag sometimes unnecessary.
 I will concede that they are very preppy looking, so if you want a more unique and edgy look, Vaute Couture also sells some waxed canvas outerwear.